 Step 3: Add project proposal to the list of projects

-tasks you’ve added in each of your project proposals.
+table contains all tasks you’ve added in each of your project proposals.
 Each project proposal filters this table to the selected project (at the top of each proposal) so that you only see the tasks for that specific project.

 How to write a project proposal template using Coda's template